I've done a bunch of courses about business, design, development, marketing, and many that are specifically about growing a web design agency.

 So you need to ask about what they are trying to do.
 What they've been doing so far.
 What is working and what isn't working for them.

-And gradually, you get a really good understanding of their problem – which is CRITICAL because it shapes the rest of the conversation.
+And if you do all this, gradually you get a really good understanding of their problem - which is CRITICAL because it shapes the rest of the conversation.

 Once you know the problem, then you can start on a really important step, which is educating the crap out of them.